pdxparrot/assets/SETUP.md

       * Add the MenuButton under the container (Main Menu)
         * Text: "Main Menu"
         * Add an On Click handler that calls the PauseMenu OnExitMainMenu method
+        * Check Is Back Button
       * Add the MenuButton under the container (Quit)
         * Text: "Quit"
         * Add an On Click handler that calls the PauseMenu OnQuitGame method
+        * Check Is Back Button
     * Set the Main Menu Initial Selection to the Settings Button if used, otherwise set it to the Resume button
 * Attach the PauseMenu prefab to the GameUIManager Prefab